This course will introduce students to fundamentals of knowledge systems that inform

 The IHRL system is vast, and the goal of the course is not to provide a comprehensive doctrinal understanding of the entire field.
 Rather, the objective is for students to come away with a basic familiarity with the fundamental architecture of the system, the resources with which to navigate it, and knowledge of the ways in which international human rights law can be used to inform and support human rights advocacy under domestic legal systems.
 In addition, through the requirement of a major paper, each student will gain more focused knowledge of a specialized topic of the student’s choice.

-The class meets once a week in a 2-hour time slot.
-Guests may on occasion be beamed into the class using a classroom internet connection; a couple of classes may be scheduled to be fully remote on Zoom where it is planned to take up the entire time interacting with a guest or guests.
+The class meets once a week in a 3-hour time slot.
+Guests may on occasion be beamed into the class using a classroom internet connection; certain classes may be scheduled to be fully remote on Zoom where a guest or guests cannot attend in person.

 Indigenous Peoples and Canadian Law